bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 can be introduced by clicking on the checkbuttons in the table of standard spectra.

-You can introduce a linear offset to the fit to normalized μ(E) spectra.
+You can introduce a linear offset to the fit to normalized |mu| (E) spectra.
 This is simple a line added to the sum of spectra in the fit.
 It introduces two parameters to the fit, a slope and an intercept.
 The line is multiplied by a step function centered at the E₀ of the unknown.
 Thus the linear offset is introduced only after the edge of the unknown.
 The purpose of this offset is to accommodate any variations in how the normalization is performed on the various spectra.
-To turn on the linear offset in the fit just click on the button labeled “Add a linear term after e0?”
+To turn on the linear offset in the fit just click on the button labeled :quoted:`Add a linear term after e0?`

 ..
 CAUTION::
    For best results, you should do a good job of aligning and normalizing your spectra **before** starting linear combination analysis.
-When normalization and alignment are done correctly, you can expect your fitted weights to sum to 1 and variation of E₀ for the data or standards will be unnecessary.
+When normalization and alignment are done correctly, you can expect your fitted weights to sum to 1 and variation of E\ :sub:`0` for the data or standards will be unnecessary.

 Constraints and modifications to the fit
 ----------------------------------------

-ATHENA's linear combination tool offers several constraints to the fitting parameters.
+:demeter:`athena`'s linear combination tool offers several constraints to the fitting parameters.
 The constraints are set and unset using the checkbuttons near the bottom of the tool.

 **Weights between 0 and 1**
-    You can constrain the variable weights to be between 0 and 1 by clicking on the button labeled “Weights between 0 & 1.”
-In this case, each weight used is computed from the variable using this
+    You can constrain the variable weights to be between 0 and 1 by clicking on the button labeled :quoted:`Weights between 0 & 1.` In this case, each weight used is computed from the variable using this
     formula: